jaredmladner/provisioning-examples/README.md

 It will port forward localhost:8888 to the apache port 80 on the vagratn box so to test: [http://localhost:8888](http://localhost:8888)

 ## Docker Example
 Requires [Docker](https://docs.docker.com/engine/installation/) to be installed.
+Currently Dockerfile installs NPM but it is not needed for the server.js as it is a very basic NodeJS server.

 Once those tools are in place, from your docker commandline run the following `run.sh` shell script:
 `./run.sh`